philgoood84/PokerHandEvaluator/cpp/README.md

   phevaluator::EvaluateCards("9c", "4c", "4s", "9d", "4h", "2c", "9c");
 ```

-Now that we have the Ranks from both players' hands.
+Now that we have the `Rank`s from both players' hands.
 What information can
 we get from them?

-First, we can do comparison on these Ranks.
-A stronger hand is greater than
+First, we can do comparison on these `Rank`s.
+The `Rank` from a stronger
-a weaker hand.
+hand is greater than the `Rank` from a weaker hand.

 ```C++
 assert(rank1 < rank2); // rank2 is stronger